allez-chauffe/marcel/plugins/README.md

 # Plugins

-A plugin is a widget that can be added to a MARCEL media.
+A plugin is a widget that can be added to a marcel media.
 It can be composed of:
-- A frontend, which will be an iframe added to the MARCEL media.
+- A frontend, which will be an iframe added to the marcel media.
 - (optional) A backend, if the plugin need to run it's own backend.

+## :warning: Some parts of this README might be outdated

 ## Create your own plugin

-Creating a MARCEL plugin is simple:
+Creating a marcel plugin is simple:
 1. Create a new directory named "marcel-plugin-<your plugin name>"
 2. Create a directory `frontend` with a file `index.html`.
 3. (Optional) Create a directory `backend` with a docker image tarball.

-The frontend directory will be served in HTTP by MARCEL and it will act as it's own root.
+The frontend directory will be served in HTTP by marcel and it will act as it's own root.
 Due to this, you can put all the html, js and other static file that you need in this directory.
 By default, the `index.html` is served.